All Products

 Analyze top N SQL statements

-You can use the ASS metric of the autonomy service to identify the SQL statements that cause an increase in CPU utilization during a specific period of time.
-This feature does not provide information such as the execution frequency, average CPU overhead, and overall CPU overhead of various SQL statements.
-If you want to optimize the overall CPU resource efficiency of your RDS instance, we recommend that you obtain the details about the SQL statements that consume the most CPU resources.
+You can use the ASS metric of the autonomy services to identify the SQL statements that cause an increase in CPU utilization during a specific period of time.
+However, information such as the execution frequency, average CPU overhead, and overall CPU overhead of various SQL statements, is not provided.
+If you want to optimize the overall CPU utilization of your RDS instance, we recommend that you obtain the details about the SQL statements that consume the most CPU resources.

-SQL Server can automatically aggregate information about different objects, such as SQL statements and stored procedures.
-SQL Server also provides system views such as sys.dm_exec_query_stats and sys.dm_exec_procedure_stats.
-You can query the information about different objects from the system views.
+SQL Server can automatically aggregate information about objects such as SQL statements and stored procedures.
+SQL Server also provides system views, such as sys.dm_exec_query_stats and sys.dm_exec_procedure_stats for you to view information about the objects.
 Then, you can identify the SQL statements that consume the most resources.
 The resources can be of various types.

 Note

-The TOP SQL report and TOP Objects report in CloudDBA and the top N query reports in SQL Server Management Studio (SSMS) are also based on system views.
-These reports are easy to use but are less flexible than system views.
+The TOP SQL and TOP Objects report of the antonomy services and the top N query reports in SQL Server Management Studio (SSMS) are also based on system views.
+These reports are easier to use but are less flexible than system views.

 Optimize parameter settings